-The aim of InMedia is to study the media and media representations in the English-speaking world.
-The rising number of new technologies and communication spaces redefines the links between message production and reception within that cultural area as well as in today’s globalized world.
+The rising number of new technologies and communication spaces redefines the links between message production, representation and reception in today’s globalized world.
 The nature of media representations and the context of their creation emerge from a process that is both collective and personal; they highlight the intricate relationship between the individual and the community, and between local and global issues.
-Characterized by a long-standing and dominant media culture, but also by the will to export its media products, discourses, and representations, the English-speaking world is a key research area for the issues at stake.
+InMedia welcomes contributions on the English-speaking world and other cultural areas and provides a platform for media scholars to publish in English.

 The journal is published twice a year.
 Each issue features a themed section as well as theoretical essays on the field of media studies; interviews; book, exhibition and website reviews; bibliographical, historiographical and critical essays; conference and seminar reports; and comparative studies between different countries.
 Some contributions will be in podcast format and available in the media library.